On this page

 - Further resources

-As the number of COVID-19 cases in NSW decreases, it is important to increase testing to ensure any new cases or outbreaks are identified and managed rapidly.
-There is now laboratory capacity to approximately double the volume of testing for COVID-19 in NSW.
+As the situation in Melbourne unfolds and outbreaks are identified in NSW, it is important to increase testing to ensure any new cases or outbreaks are identified and managed rapidly.

 Increasing testing for COVID-19 in NSW for those with symptoms

-Symptoms of COVID-19 include fever (≥37.5), cough, sore/scratchy throat and shortness of breath.
+Symptoms of COVID-19 include fever (≥37.5), cough, sore throat, shortness of breath (difficulty breathing), loss of smell and loss of taste.

-Other reported symptoms of COVID-19 include loss of smell, loss of taste, runny nose, muscle pain, joint pain, diarrhoea, nausea/vomiting and loss of appetite.
+Other reported symptoms of COVID-19 include fatigue, runny nose, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.
 In more severe cases, infection can cause pneumonia with severe acute respiratory distress.

 This is especially important for: